 Suspect arrested after drugs, weapons, ammunition found inside Willacy County residence

-The ATF is now involved in an investigation surrounding a man arrested in Sebastion by Willacy County Sheriff's deputies.
+The ATF is now involved in an investigation surrounding a man arrested in Sebastian by Willacy County Sheriff's deputies.

 On Thursday, deputies arrested Gustavo Garcia after he was found in a residence that had drugs, ammunition and a weapon inside a laundry room.